 As you get more experienced, you will develop a preference for a certain type of pick.
 And so experiment until you find the perfect fit for your playing style!

-A guitar tuner is a small device that helps you tune your instrument by producing a reference note for each string.
+A guitar tuner is a small device that helps you tune your instrument.
+This is done by producing a reference note for each string.
 This way, you can compare the sound of your strings to the tuner’s note and adjust accordingly.

-Even the most famous professional guitarist relies on a good tuner to provide them with the best experience when playing the electric guitar.
+Even the most famous professional guitarist relies on a good tuner.
+It provides them with the best experience when playing the electric guitar.

 Some of the popular tuner brands are: